 So who are these 13 people?

-Remember, Condoleeza Rice is one of the 13 this year.
+Remember, Condoleeza Rice was one of the 13 for the first 3 years of the selection committee?
 As the only female, she caused a great bit of controversy.
 She is a former Stanford Provost (thus the administrator criteria) but she is also brilliant and someone who will take this seriously.
 Here is a previous article we wrote on the topic where we were not so thrilled.
 Bottom line, the people selected for this role will likely be amazing students of the game for their 3 years.

 How will the new college football playoffs work?

 Although not perfect, it at least in some way resembles a playoff, even if only reserved for the top four teams.
 It likely (as many experts agree) will advance to an 8 team playoff when the current agreement expires after 12 years (2025).
 In fact, they even left room on the trophy for more laces as more teams are added to the playoff system (notice the 4 laces represent the 4 team playoff system).

 - The four best teams, as determined by the College Football Playoff Selection Committee, will play semifinal games on New Year’s Eve and New Year’s Day.
 (Note: What better way to spend the holidays, right?
 We’ll hook you up with party ideas!)